opencollective/documentation/fiscal-hosts/payouts/payouts-with-transferwise.md

 ![](../../.gitbook/assets/screenshot-from-2021-05-12-18-49-51.png)

 * Done!
 Now all your hosted collectives will be able to submit Bank Transfer expenses compatible with TransferWise and you'll be able to pay for it with one click.
-  * Notice that this option will only be available for new expenses, expenses created before these steps are not structured as required by Wise and will need to be edited or recreated by the payee.
+  * Notice that this option will only be available for new expenses.
+Expenses created before Wise support was added are not structured as required by Wise and will need to be edited or recreated by the payee.

 ## Reducing Risks